Signs of cheaper gas could brighten Obama campaign

 The White House says the president has limited ability to curb the global price of oil, which is the key determinant in the cost of gasoline, blaming geopolitical tension and stronger growth in places like China and India.

-But that has not kept gas prices from being a significant issue in the run-up to the November 6 presidential election.
+But that does not keep gas prices from being an issue in the run-up to the Nov.
+6 presidential election.

 “Gas prices are a very politically potent indicator,” said Karlyn Bowman at the American Enterprise Institute in Washington.
 “One of the things most visible to (Americans) is gas prices.
 And should those go down, or remain stable, that has to be good news for the administration.”